tldr-pages/tldr/pages/common/mitmproxy.md

 `mitmproxy --listen-host {{ip_address}} --listen-port {{port}}`

-- Start mitmproxy using a script to process trafic:
+- Start mitmproxy using a script to process traffic:

 `mitmproxy --scripts {{path/to/script.py}}`